Chase Shugart: Pittsburgh Pirates

 On January 17, 2025, Shugart was traded to the Pittsburgh Pirates in exchange for Matt McShane.
 He was optioned to the Triple-A Indianapolis Indians to begin the season.
 On April 22, Shugart recorded his first career win after tossing two scoreless innings against the Los Angeles Angels.
+In 35 appearances for Pittsburgh, he compiled a 4-3 record and 3.40 ERA with 31 strikeouts over 45 innings of work.
+On January 8, 2026, Shugart was designated for assignment following the signing of Ryan O'Hearn.